 Critical thinking is a higher-order cognitive skill that is indispensable to students, readying them to respond to a variety of complex problems that are sure to arise in their personal and professional lives.
 The cognitive skills at the foundation of critical thinking are analysis, interpretation, evaluation, explanation, inference, and self-regulation.
-Below is an image that represents each of these skills (Facione, 2010, Critical thinking: What it is and why it counts).

 When students think critically, they actively engage in these processes:

 To create environments that engage students in these processes, instructors need to ask questions, encourage the expression of diverse opinions, and involve students in a variety of hands-on activities that force them to be involved in their learning.

 Instructors should select activities based on the level of thinking they want students to do and the learning objectives for the course or assignment.
 The chart below describes questions to ask in order to show that students can demonstrate different levels of critical thinking.

 |Level of critical thinking||Skills students demonstrate||Questions to ask|

 |Evaluating||check, judge, critique, conclude, explain||